kassius/documents/README.md

 ### Some documents

-Some documents to be edited/worked
+Some documents to be edited / worked.